K-DEL1999/EmbeddedProgramming/SPI_Bit_Bang/README.md

 ## SPI Initialization

 This initialization sets up the proper conditions for an idle SPI meaning that these are the states of the pins when the microcontroller is neither transmitting nor receiving.
+This SPI is fixed to a **polarity of 0 and phase of 0**.

 ```c
 void init_master_spi(void){